 Features & Amenities

-Parking for Village residents will be available in the new Shrine Structure located about a block and a half east on Jefferson Blvd.
+Parking for Village residents is available in the Shrine Structure located about a block and a half east on Jefferson Blvd.